Purchase tickets online, at the theatre box office, or by calling 212-239-6200.

 The Ethel Barrymore Theatre is the only surviving theatre of the many Lee and J.J.
 Shubert built for performers who were affiliated with them.
 Ethel Barrymore was part of the renowned Barrymore acting dynasty, and her tremendous popularity in New York and London society established her as a household name in the U.S. and England.
 She had achieved stardom under the management of producer Charles Frohman beginning in 1901.
 In 1928, the Shuberts offered to build her a theatre and commission a play for her to premiere in her namesake house.

-Paradise Square is now playing at the Barrymore Theatre.
+The Piano Lesson is now playing at the Barrymore Theatre.

 The Barrymore Theatre has 1,058 seats and is one of the Shubert Organization‘s 17 Broadway theatres.